-Ahhh, Hong Kong TV dramas.
-Love triangles, nightmare in-laws, hilarious caricature villains and melodramatic deaths – these are the recurring themes that make these programmes such highly addictive viewing.
+Forget about Game of Thrones and its dragons and White Walkers.
+Nothing beats the over-the-top love triangles, nightmare in-laws, hilarious caricature villains and melodramatic deaths in Hong Kong television dramas.
+It certainly makes for some highly addictive viewing.
 Yes, it can be easy to laugh at the exaggerated twists and turns but many of Hong Kong’s greatest cinematic talents got their break working on TV dramas including the likes of Wong Kar-wai, Tony Leung Chiu-wai, Chow Yun-fat and Maggie Cheung.
-So put aside any prejudice and join us as we list the best Hong Kong dramas…
+Join us as we list and reminiscent the best Hong Kong dramas…

 Best Hong Kong TV dramas